Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Result
 ~~~~~~

 We successfully solved an ACOPF problem and retrieved a so-called *result dictionary*.
 The result dictionary follows the same `MATPOWER Case Format conventions <https://matpower.org/docs/ref/matpower7.1/lib/caseformat.html>`_ as the case dictionary.
-However, in the result dictionary the some object entries are modified compared to the input case dictionary.
+However, in the result dictionary some object entries are modified compared to the input case dictionary.
 These modified fields hold the solution values of the optimization.
 In some cases, there are also additional fields to store the solution information.
 We discuss all details of the result dictionary in the `Case and Result Dictionaries`_ section below.

 .. doctest:: opf
     :options: +NORMALIZE_WHITESPACE